 Whether you subscribe to a theory of natural rights or think the law is supposed to be "whatever works," the fact is that it is always changing.
-It can be interpreted in a variety of ways, and everyday citizens live with the consequences of whatever interpretation the courts decide to take.
+It can be interpreted in a variety of ways, and everyday citizens live with the consequences of whatever direction the courts decide to take.
 Theoretically, an appeals exist to hold lower courts accountable, but they have the effect of shaping the law.
 In other words, if a ruling is overturned in your case, it can affect the outcomes of other cases for years to come.
 As a lawyer, there is no greater honor than participating in that change.

 It’s not right for you to receive an unfair amount of child support, to pay too much in a property division, or for you to not receive the visitation you deserve.

 Suffering due to someone else’s negligence is trying enough.
 You should not have to deal with injustice on top of it.
 If your case has been improperly dismissed, you should consider an appeal.